jlobue10/SteamDeck_rEFInd/README.md

 I never claimed to be the author of rEFInd.
 In fact, since the beginning of this script, I've linked the rEFInd webpage and encouraged people to read that resource.
 This script was originally coded and uploaded because the most widely known and accepted rEFInd installation method at the time (mid 2022) was janky to say the least, and it broke with every Windows update.
 This script has continued to receive improvements and fixes to issues as they have arisen.
 This code has been uploaded so people can see how my script is working and ensure there is nothing malicious going on.
 I am not trying to (nor do I care to) make money off of this.
 This is solely my contribution to the community in the absence of official dual boot.
 I do not try to set and force the deck user password (to be a specific password) as some other scripts have done and may do in the future (very bad practice and idea!).
 Please do not copy my code, make some changes (core functionality and purpose remaining intact, even with syntax differences), call it "improved" and then disparage me and my efforts.
 This is disrespectful (and has happened at least once already).
 I have done my best to support and answer everybody, and I will do my best to continue that.

-IF you have an idea for code or script improvement, please reach out to me.
+If you have an idea for code or script improvement, please reach out to me.
 I am all for making this script as good as possible, which is why I continue work on the GUI.